1882COYS/1882-dots/README.md

 Select macchiato and blue for both guides.

+---

-you can also have a look at firefox css to customize firefox more.
+You can also have a look at firefox css to customize firefox more.
 Note not all designs work on linux

+Visit the [Catppuccin github page](https://github.com/catppuccin/catppuccin) for lots more app designs!